The Subdial Logo

 (prov-uh-nuhns)

-Provenance refers to the history of a watch and its previous ownership, including any repairs, modifications, and servicing, which provides invaluable information about its authenticity, rarity, and condition.
+Provenance refers to a watch's documented history of ownership, repairs, and modifications, providing essential information about its authenticity, rarity, and condition.

 Provenance